Sebastian Arcelus

 Sebastian Arcelus (born November 5, 1976) is an American actor, best known for his roles as Lucas Goodwin on the Netflix thriller series House of Cards (2013–2016) and Jay Whitman on the CBS political drama series Madam Secretary (2014–2019).
 Arcelus began his acting career in the early 2000s and spent the first decade of his career on Broadway, having played Roger in Rent, Fiyero in Wicked, Bob Gaudio in Jersey Boys, and Buddy in Elf, among other roles.
 He returned to Broadway with the 2022 revival of Into the Woods and its subsequent national tour.

 Early life and background

 Arcelus was born in New York City and grew up in Port Washington, New York.
 He is a second generation American of Uruguayan, Italian, and Russian descent, and speaks Spanish fluently.
+His grandmother was Princess Catherine Ivanovna of Russia, and he has stated he is a distant relative ("my cousins nine times removed") of Princes William and Harry of the United Kingdom.
 He is a graduate of Williams College.

 Career

 2000–2011: Early career and Broadway

 Arcelus has made a career in theater on Broadway, regionally, and internationally.
 He began his career in the early 2000s, and spent three years working at an international business firm while auditioning and performing in amateur theater at night.
 He performed in a handful of small New York theater productions as well as regional productions like that of The Who's Tommy in Newark, New Jersey in 2000 and Big River in Portsmouth, New Hampshire.
 He joined the repertory theater company of Weathervane Theatre in Whitefield, New Hampshire, for their 2001 season; at Weathervane, he performed in productions including Floyd Collins, Cabaret, and I Love You, You're Perfect, Now Change.
 Following this experience he took part in a bilingual production of West Side Story in Guatemala.

 Arcelus made his Broadway debut in 2002 in Rent, first as a swing, covering the male ensemble roles as well as Mark and Roger, and then as Roger throughout the first half of 2003.
 He remained with Rent as a swing until Fall 2004.

 Some of his first professional screen acting roles were for English-language dubs of animated TV shows.
 He continued to do this throughout the 2000s and voiced characters in shows including Winx Club and multiple series within the Yu-Gi-Oh! franchise.
 In 2004, Arcelus appeared in the movie musical Temptation, with Broadway stars Alice Ripley, Adam Pascal, and Zoe Saldaña, among many others.